 This creamy pasta dish comes from the “Mildred’s: The Vegetarian Cookbook”.

 I found a digital version of the recipe over here.
-Even though described as a summer dish the creamy, saffron infused sauce swayed us towards trying it in the middle of December.
+Even though described as a summer dish, the creamy, saffron-infused sauce swayed us towards trying it in the middle of December.

 The dish has a lot of upsides: the consistency of the sauce is creamy yet not very heavy and coated the tagliatelle nicely.
-Furthermore, the courgette ribbons are only cooked briefly in the heat of the sauce and therefore keep their bite and finally, the tomato wedges and olives give it some punch.
-Luckily, you can tweak the sauce very easily to adapt to your own palate.
+Furthermore, the courgette ribbons are only cooked briefly in the heat of the sauce and therefore keep their bite, and finally, the tomato wedges and olives give it some punch.
+Luckily, you can tweak the sauce very quickly to adapt to your own palate.

 The recipe is easy to follow and meant for 4-6 persons.
-We used half of the ingredient and that was more than enough to feed all of us.
+We used half of the ingredient, and that was more than enough to feed all of us.

 I would suggest frying a finely diced shallot together with the garlic and upping the amount of goats’ cheese by half.

-Verdict: 7/10; will be made again, but in a tweaked version.
+Verdict: 7/10; will be made again but in a tweaked version.